khapham7165/custom-keycloak-login-theme/README.md

 # custom-keycloak-login-theme
-Copy this project in to [keyclock-directory]/themes then start the keyclock server
+Copy this project in to [keycloak-directory]/themes then start the keycloak server